darkrush/MinerU-HTML/README.md

-# Dripper
+# Dripper(MinerU-HTML)

-**Dripper** is an advanced HTML main content extraction tool based on Large Language Models (LLMs).
+**Dripper(MinerU-HTML)** is an advanced HTML main content extraction tool based on Large Language Models (LLMs).
 It provides a complete pipeline for extracting primary content from HTML pages using LLM-based classification and state machine-guided generation.

 ## Features